donut-party/donut-docs-site/content/docs/system/tutorial/01-your-first-system.md

 * explain all the keys involved
 * point out what's relevant, what's not
 * donut.system exposes a lot, that's what makes it extensible

+---

+Next steps:

+* Give another example
+* Have an exercise
+* Ask about expectations